Rangers to give Tannadice Scottish Cup money to charity

 Rangers have knocked back an appeal by Dundee United to reject their share of ticket revenue from the club's fifth-round Scottish Cup tie at Tannadice.

-The Ibrox club stated on Tuesday it would be refusing its ticket allocation for the match as "feelings remain very raw" about the Tayside outfit.
+as "feelings remain very raw" about the Tayside outfit.

 Under Scottish Cup rules, the ticket money, after the deduction of expenses, should be shared evenly between clubs.